| |

 At that time he developed musical ties with Jean Erdman’s Theater

-of the Open Eye, and also composed music for Julie Taymor’s The
+of the Open Eye composer, Dan Erkkila, with whom he collaborated in composing music for Julie Taymor’s The

-Way of Snow, which was presented at the Ark Theater in New York and
+Way of Snow, presented at the Ark Theater in New York and

 also at International Puppetry Conference & Festival, Washington D.C.